alifnrzm/-Investigating-Trend-of-Blood-Donation-in-Malaysia/README.md

 BOT_USERNAME = '@alifnrzm_bot'
 ```

-Since the data is updated daily, using HTTP conector to ingest the data is a viable option as the script will easily callout the URL given and assign them accordingly to naming convention for ease of processing
+Since the data is updated daily, using HTTP connector to ingest the data is a viable option as the script will easily callout the URL given and assign them accordingly to naming convention for ease of processing

 ```python